 Not only this, there are a lot of powerful features, like the ability to automate orders and fulfill them on your behalf.
 This is something that WooCommerce is completely unable to provide.

 Not only this, but WooCommerce is very resource intensive, meaning it requires a lot of memory to work effectively.
-This memory is intrinsically tied to your hosting plan, and in order for your store to be quick and not crash, you’ll need to be spending quite a bit in monthly hosting fees to cover it and for your store to be quick and not crash.
+You’ll need to be spending quite a bit in monthly hosting fees to cover it and for your store to be quick and not crash.

 My stores kept crashing on WooCommerce, leading me to look for alternatives.